-Whether sniffing flowers, fresh-baked bread or the fumes of a passing automobile, the human olfactory system is an amazing scent sleuth, capable of distinguishing between millions of different smells.
+Whether sniffing flowers, freshly baked bread, or the fumes of a passing automobile, the human olfactory system is an amazing scent-sleuth, capable of distinguishing between millions of different smells.
 Now Weizmann Institute scientists have revealed one of the secrets behind this impressive ability.

-In order to produce a response in the olfactory system, molecules of a particular substance must penetrate the nose.
+To produce a response in the olfactory system, the molecules of a particular substance must penetrate the nose.
 There they encounter olfactory receptors -- specialized proteins protruding from the surface of nerve cells in the inner lining of the nose.
-When an odor molecule lands on a receptor, the nerve cell dispatches an electrical signal to the brain, which processes this information to identify the smell.
+When an odor molecule lands on a receptor, the nerve cell dispatches an electrical signal to the brain, which processes this information and identifies the smell.

-Theoretically, one could imagine that for every odor molecule there may be a different receptor, determined by specific genes.
-However, even if there were, say, only 10,000 discernable smells, this would mean that fully one-tenth of humankind's hereditary code, comprising some 100,000 genes, must be dedicated to smell receptors -- obviously an impossible situation.
-If, on the other hand, unique receptors do not exist for each individual smell, how does the olfactory system make sense of a vast variety of odors?
+Theoretically, one could imagine that for every odor molecule there might be a different receptor, determined by specific genes.
+However, even if there were only, say, 10,000 discernible smells, this would mean that fully one-tenth of humankind's hereditary code (comprising some 100,000 genes) would have to be dedicated to smell receptors -- obviously impossible.
+If, on the other hand, unique receptors do not exist for each individual smell, how does the olfactory system make sense of such a vast variety of odors?

-Now, in a new study reported in the May issue of Protein Science, graduate student Yitzhak Pilpel and Lancet have provided new evidence showing how the "generalist" model works at the structural level.
-They have also shown that the similarity between olfactory receptors and antibodies may go even further than Lancet originally proposed.
+Now, Lancet and doctoral student Yitzhak Pilpel have provided new evidence on how the "generalist" model works at the structural level.
+They have also shown that the similarity between olfactory receptors and antibodies may go a lot further than Lancet originally proposed.